Frequently Asked Questions

 How can I get my student ID?

-Students can submit their photos online very easily this year!
+New WVU Morgantown students can submit their photos online very easily this year!
 Go to idphoto.wvu.edu and you can walk through it step by step.
-Students will be able to pick up their Mountaineer Cards upon moving in.
-More details on this will be provided later this summer.
+Returning Morgantown students who need to replace a card should follow the same online process.

 How can I see my residence hall room?